Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/accelerator.rst

 Registering Accelerators
 ------------------------

-If you wish to switch to a custom accelerator from the CLI without code changes, you can implement the :meth:`~lightning.pytorch.accelerators.accelerator.Accelerator.register_accelerators` class method to register your new accelerator under a shorthand name like so:
+If you wish to switch to a custom accelerator from the CLI without code changes, you can implement the :meth:`~lightning_pytorch.accelerators.accelerator.Accelerator.register_accelerators` class method to register your new accelerator under a shorthand name like so:

 .. code-block:: python